 What if Todd Helton had signed with the Padres?

-As you may recall from earlier in the piece, in 1992 Todd Helton had to choose between going to school at Tennessee or pursuing a baseball career as the 2nd round pick of the San Diego Padres.
-He chose Tennessee and was then drafted by the Rockies 3 years later.
+As you may recall from earlier in the piece, in 1992, Todd Helton had to choose between going to school at Tennessee and pursuing a baseball career as the San Diego Padres’ second-round pick.
+He chose Tennessee and was then drafted by the Rockies three years later.
 What would Helton’s career have looked like if he had signed with the Padres and spent his entire career playing home games at Qualcomm Stadium and Petco Park?

 Well, thanks to the “neutralized statistics” tool, we can actually do this.
 To do it properly, you need to create an Excel spreadsheet and do it year by year.
 The simulator picks one specific year and one specific ballpark.
 If you take Helton’s career statistics, you can choose the Padres but have to pick a specific year.
 So you need to first do 1997, then 1998, then 1999, etc.